Sprint Duration: How Long Should Sprints Be?

 - Scrum ceremonies: Sprint planning, daily scrums, sprint reviews, and retrospective meetings are all considered scrum ceremonies.
 They are essential to the implementation of scrum and help keep teams on track while maximizing productivity.

-How to manage a scrum sprint in simple terms
+How to manage a scrum sprint: step-by-step

-Agile working breakdown structure
+Agile working breakdown structure: A sprint essential

 When creating a WBS, it's important to keep the following in mind:

-- Tasks should be specific and measurable.
+- Tasks should be SMART: Specific and Measurable, Achievable, Relevant, and Time-bound.